Chapter 1. Installing RHEL for real time

 • tuned-profiles-realtime includes the additional TuneD profiles targeted to real-time.

-3. Optional: Additionally, the tuna package contains a tool that helps tune the real-time kernel workload, greatly automating CPU isolation and thread affinity operations from the command line or the GUI.
+3. Optional: The tuna package contains a tool that helps tune the real-time kernel workload.
+It automates CPU isolation and thread affinity operations from the command line or the GUI.
 This package is available in the base RHEL 10 repository.

 # dnf install tuna